 Christmas is just around the corner.
 Hooray!
-What are you most excited for — decorating the tree, decorating cookies or building a snow man with the kiddos?!
+What are you most excited for: decorating the tree, decorating cookies or building a snow man with the kiddos?!
 Chances are, taking the family photos is not at the top of that list.
-Or maybe you’re one of the few that enjoys the camera’s attention.
-Regardless, taking those family photos will be the beginning of creating your Christmas cards — and everyone loves Christmas cards, right?!
+Or maybe you’re one of the few that lights up in the camera’s spotlight.
+Regardless, taking those family photos will be the initial step to creating your Christmas cards.
+And everyone loves Christmas cards, right?!
 Sometimes it can seem like taking a great family photo is some sort of mysterious science.
 Well, we’re here to let you in on the secrets.
 You’ll be creating your best Christmas cards in no time!

 Whether you’re working with a professional photographer or having a friend take the photos for you, here are a few tips and tricks to get the best family photos.

 1. Plan it out.

 Before everyone is rounded up for the photos, be sure there’s a plan in place.
 Your family’s attention span is likely not very long — especially the young ones.
 Be sure everything is ready to rumble (the furniture is set up, the props are in place and the changes of clothes are laid out or prepped) before getting everyone in one place.

 Your photographer will likely agree — taking photos in natural light will get you the best family photos and will result in softer tones.
 When you’re planning the time for your family photo shoot, think either early in the day (great if you have young ones as they will be rested) or later afternoon.
 Midday sun will blow out all of your photos.

 3. Avoid too much posing.

 You’ll want to avoid fake smiles in your family photo.
 If you’re having a friend take your photos for you instead of a professional photographer, have a few stories up your sleeves to keep the kids (and everyone else) laughing.
 This is much better than having everyone say ‘cheese’ which will lead to fake smiles.